msalibian/RBF/paper.md

 iterations).
 -->

+A different kernel M-estimator can be used in the robust backfitting algorithm by setting ``type='Huber'`` in the call above.
+Unlike Tukey's re-descending score function, Huber's function is monotone, and numerical experiments show that the resulting estimator typically has larger bias.
+However, the corresponding objective function is convex and thus standard algorithms can be used to find the global minimum.
+Our algorithm takes advantage of this to construct a robust initial value to compute the more robust fit based on Tukey's loss function.
+For more details we refer the reader to
+@BoenteMartinezSalibian2017.

+The argument ``degree`` is an integer indicating the desired degree of the local polynomial used in the kernel M-estimator.
+Its default value is ``0`` (which corresponds to a local constant fit).
+Other arguments for ``backf.rob`` include convergence controls (``epsilon``: the maximum allowed relative difference between consecutive estimates, and ``max.it``: the maximum number of iterations), and tuning parameters for the chosen loss function (``k.h`` for Huber's loss, and ``k.t`` for Tukey's).
+The default values for the latter two are those used to construct robust estimators for linear regression that are 95% efficient compared with the least squares ones.

-To compare the robust and classical estimators we use the R package ``gam``.
+To compare the robust and classical additive model estimators we use the R package ``gam``.
 Optimal bandwidths were estimated using leave-one-out cross-validation as before.
 ```
 R> library(gam)